Lucy, Lady Houston

-Dame Fanny Lucy Houston, Lady Houston, (' Radmall; 8 April 1857 – 29 December 1936) was a British philanthropist, fascist sympathizer, political activist and suffragist.
+Dame Fanny Lucy Houston, Lady Houston (' Radmall; 8 April 1857 – 29 December 1936) was a British philanthropist, suffragist and, subsequently, right-wing political activist.

 Beginning in 1933, she published the Saturday Review, which made frequent attacks on the National Governments of Ramsay MacDonald and Stanley Baldwin, labelled by the Review as "unpatriotic".
 She has been acknowledged as an aviation pioneer and "the saviour of the Spitfire" because of her support for its predecessor, the Supermarine seaplane.

 Early life

 Fanny Lucy Radmall was the fourth daughter of Thomas Radmall, a woollen warehouseman and draper, and Maria Isabella Clark.
 She was born at 13 Lower Kennington Green, Lambeth, the ninth child of ten children.
 This Surrey suburb was across the Thames from the city, but now forms part of Inner London.
 As a young woman, she was a professional dancer, a chorus girl known as "Poppy".

 At the age of sixteen, she took up with a wealthy man twice her age, Frederick "Freddy" Gretton, whose family were co-owners of the Bass Brewery.
 She was his mistress for ten years.
 Gretton was a keen supporter of the turf and owner of celebrated racehorses (such as Isonomy, winning the Stayers' Triple Crown).
-Gretton died in 1882 and left her a legacy of £6,000 per year, an enormous sum, much to the disgust of his family.
+Gretton died in 1882 and left her a legacy of £6,000 per year, a large sum.

 Marriages to Brinckman and Byron

-Now set up in life, she wanted a stage career.
-However, only three weeks in to her first stage role in a production by the Theatre Royal, Drury Lane, she eloped with Theodore Francis Brinckman, son of Sir Theodore Brinckman, 2nd Baronet.
+Lucy Radmall wanted a stage career, and secured a part from Augustus Harris, playing an American heiress.
+Three weeks into her first stage role, however, at the Theatre Royal, Drury Lane, in Lady Clare by Robert Williams Buchanan under the stage name Lucy Grafton, she eloped with Theodore Francis Brinckman, son of Sir Theodore Brinckman, 2nd Baronet.
 On 3 September 1883 they married but the relationship did not flourish and the couple divorced on 14 January 1895 after a long separation.
 After a dramatic proposal on her part, she remarried on 1 March 1901, to the retiring and previously confirmed bachelor, George Byron, 9th Baron Byron.
-During their marriage, as Lady Byron, she was an active suffragette who used her wealth to support the cause and stood bail for Emmeline Pankhurst.
+As Lady Byron, she became a suffragist, joining the Women's Social and Political Union in 1908.
+She stood bail for Emmeline Pankhurst.

 During the First World War she strongly supported the war effort, for example by sending matches to soldiers serving overseas, the boxes labelled 'A Match for Our Matchless Troops from Lady Byron', and her 'Give Him Socks' campaign.
 Byron died on 30 March 1917.
 Later that year Lucy was appointed Dame Commander of the Order of the British Empire (DBE) for her creation of the Bluebirds' Nest, a rest home on Hampstead Heath for nurses serving on the Western Front.